Academic IELTS Writing task 1 Sample 96 - Consumer spending on different items in five different countries

 The provided table illustrates the consumer expense's proportion of three different categories in five European countries in 2002.
 In general, food, drinks and tobacco had the highest proportion of total expenditures, followed by garment items.
 And the consumers were less likely toward the educational and entertaining expenses.

 In food and drink expense, Turkey and Ireland were well above than other countries, representing 32 per cent and 29 per cent respectively, whereas Italy, Spain and Sweden saw below 20 per cent.
-By contrast the gap among the countries spending on clothes and footwear was narrowed.
-The people in most of the countries would estimate 5 to 6 per cent budget on this category.
-Except Italy, where has been famous in fashion for centuries, the people would like to spend as high as 9 per cent on their fashion.
-In leisure and education expense, Turkey remained the highest proportion with 4 per cent while other countries were merely between 2 to 3 per cent.
+By contrast, the gap among the countries spending on clothes and footwear was narrowed.
+The people in most of the countries would estimate 5 to 6 percent budget on this category.
+Except for Italy, where has been famous in fashion for centuries, the people would like to spend as high as 9 percent on their fashion.
+In leisure and education expense, Turkey remained the highest proportion with 4 percent while other countries were merely between 2 to 3 percent.
 Spain even saw the lowest proportion to hit below 2 per cent.

 Sample Answer 8:

 With regard to the consumer spending on food category, Ireland came after Turkey with 28.91%.
-In contrast Sweden had the least percentage of expenditure on food category, which was 15.77%.
-On the other side, Italy dominated the category of clothing and footwear with total spending of 9%, were by other counties such as Spain, Ireland and Sweden’s spending were 6.15%, 6.43% and 5.4% respectively.
+In contrast, Sweden had the least percentage of expenditure on food category, which was 15.77%.
+On the other side, Italy dominated the category of clothing and footwear with total spending of 9%, was by other countries such as Spain, Ireland and Sweden’s spending were 6.15%, 6.43% and 5.4% respectively.

 In summary, Turkey made more expenses for the given items in 2002 while expenditures in foods/ drinks and tobacco were more than on other given items.

 The supplied table lists the percentages of national consumer spending in several countries in 2002.
 The expenditure was sorted into different categories.